 Hamill has never been better in the role as Luke, he digs down deeper into his character shocking your inner Jedi to the core.
+He's grumpy, sarcastic, and a blast to watch on the big screen.
 Actor Adam Driver also delivers another solid performance as the baddie, Kylo Ren A.K.A.
 Ben Solo.
 Coming off the murder of his father, Han Solo (Harrison Ford) in The Force Awakens, Kylo is ragging with fury and greed.
 Johnson continues to peel away layers of Ren’s character throughout the film leaving him at his most vulnerable.
 The Last Jedi is a middle chapter epic and continues Disney’s reign of good fortune.
 Johnson does something here that I haven’t seen since The Empire Strikes Back and that’s infuse passion into the heart of the story's emotional core.
 This was a grand addition to the Star Wars canon and a new hope for further advancement in this new age of storytelling.

 The Last Jedi is no copycat here in the way of storytelling, as we see an arousing new chapter filled with eye-popping action.
 The film dazzles and then some by the end of its 152 minutes run-time.
 Actor’s Oscar Isaac, Domhnall Gleeson, Laura Dern and Benicio Del Toro also help with the chapter eight's vision and growth as they all perform to perfection.
 Add in some old friends (Chewbacca, R2-D2 and C-3PO) with some new ones (Rose Tico, Vice Admiral Amilyn Holdo and Porgs) and you get a galaxy full of nostalgia with new surprises.
 The Last Jedi is a triumph for any sci-fi fans out there as it blurred the lines between good and evil.
 It receives all five stars from me.
 May the Force be with this epic film.
 “The Rebellion is reborn today.
 The war is just beginning.
 And I will not be the last Jedi.” – Luke.